-Staff will make a presentation on the amendment/adjustment process at the April 11th TTC meeting.
+Staff facilitated a discussion on the amendment/adjustment process at the April 11th TTC meeting.
+Following a brief discussion, TTC members concurred with the amendment/adjustment process.
 Included as an attachment following this staff report is the modified version of the Roanoke Valley Transportation Plan Amendment and Adjustment Processes document.